Checkmarx/ast-jetbrains-plugin/plugin-checkmarx-devassist/README.md

 - You are running IntelliJ version 2022.2+
 > Early versions of our plugin (2.0.16 and below) support JetBrains version 2021.1+ as well.
 > If you are using a JetBrains IDE other than IntelliJ (**Note:** these are not officially supported), make sure that you are using a version based on IntelliJ version 2022.2+.
-- You have access to Checkmarx One via:
+- You have access to Checkmarx Developer Assist via:
-- an **API key** (see [Generating an API Key](https://checkmarx.com/resource/documents/en/34965-68618-generating-an-api-key.html)), OR
+- an **API key** (see [Generating an API Key](https://checkmarx.com/resource/documents/en/34965-68618-generating-an-api-key.html))
-- login credentials (Base URL, Tenant name, Username and Password).
-> 🔑 **Note:** The following are the minimum required roles for accessing the full functionality of the IDE plugins:
->  - Checkmarx One composite role ast-scanner
->  - IAM role default-roles
-     To use **Dev Assist**, you need the following additional prerequisites:
-- A Checkmarx One account with a **Checkmarx One Assist** license
 - The **Checkmarx MCP** must be activated for your tenant account in the Checkmarx One UI under **Settings → Plugins**.
 This must be done by an account admin.
 - You must have **GitHub Copilot Chat  (AI Agent)** installed

 ## Initial Setup
 - Verify that all prerequisites are in place.
-- Install the **Checkmarx One** plugin and configure the settings as described [here](https://docs.checkmarx.com/en/34965-68734-installing-and-setting-up-the-checkmarx-one-jetbrains-pluging-68734.html#UUID-8d3bdd51-782c-2816-65e2-38d7529651c8_section-idm449017032697283334758018635).
+- Install the **Checkmarx Developer Assist** plugin and configure the settings as described [here](https://docs.checkmarx.com/en/34965-68734-installing-and-setting-up-the-checkmarx-one-jetbrains-pluging-68734.html#UUID-8d3bdd51-782c-2816-65e2-38d7529651c8_section-idm449017032697283334758018635).
 > Note: To use Dev Assist, you may need to **Start** the Checkmarx MCP server.
 **GIF – Installing and Setting Up the Plugin**